vigneshavm/Interview-questions/JS Q.md

 #### **Closures**

-**Interviewer**: What are closures, and how are they used to create private variables?

-**Answer**: A **closure** is a function that "remembers" its lexical scope, even when the function is executed outside that scope.
+ A **closure** is a function that "remembers" its lexical scope, even when the function is executed outside that scope.
 Closures are useful for creating **private variables** by enclosing them inside a function and providing controlled access through closures.

 **Example**:
 ```javascript